ToddMitchellGH/Specifying-Colors-In-Matplotlib/README.md

 <br>
 The plot in this section is from the GPCC data directory, work5.ipynb, on my computer.

-## Specifying color in precipitation plots
+## Specifying Color in Precipitation Plots

 <img src="matplotlib_blues_rgb_decomposition.png" align="center" width=750>